Common Lasik Myths / Concerns Explained

 Don’t write off LASIK as too expensive before doing some research.
 There are a variety of payment options to look into:

-- There are insurance savings – TLC Laser Eye Centers partners with most vision and health insurance companies to give members a savings on LASIK.
+1. Insurance savings: TLC Laser Eye Centers partners with most vision and health insurance companies to give members savings on LASIK.

-- Health Savings Accounts (HSA) can pay for elective services like LASIK and other laser eye surgeries.
+2. Health Savings Accounts (HSA): These accounts can be used to pay for elective services like LASIK and other laser eye surgeries.

-- If you have Flexible Spending Account (FSA), you may be able to use that money toward LASIK eye surgery.
+3. Flexible Spending Account (FSA): If you have an FSA, you may be able to use that money toward LASIK eye surgery.

-- Finally, many providers will offer financing options as well, helping to put LASIK in your reach.
+4. Financing options: Many providers offer financing options to make LASIK more affordable.
 TLC Laser Eye Centers works with CareCredit to offer patients attractive financing options that make your LASIK procedure as affordable as possible.

 Myth: You’re too old to get LASIK

 You may assume you’re too old to bother getting laser eye surgery, or that your eyes are “too far gone.”
 In fact, there is no age limit for receiving LASIK!
-Even patients in their 60’s experience clearer vision with laser eye surgery.
-See a LASIK specialist to help you determine if you’re a good candidate for LASIK.
+Even patients in their 60s experience clearer vision with laser eye surgery.
+However, it is important to consult with a LASIK specialist to determine if you’re a good candidate for LASIK based on your individual eye health and other factors.

 Myth: LASIK can’t treat astigmatism